timonbandit/easytemplate/README.md

 Easy HTML Sceleton based on simple BoilerPlate, Bootstrap and Sass with Gulp.

-Gulp has 4 main tasks
+Gulp has 5 main tasks:

   - `gulp` (Default task for development - compile js and less)
   - `gulp serve` (Task for creating a server with livereload)